ghostsquad/swarmci/README.md

 ## Architecture

-Requires Docker 1.12 or greater
+* Requires Docker 1.12 or greater
-Requires Consul for service discovery
+* Requires Consul for service discovery

-The basic idea of Swarm CI is to leverage Docker Swarm to run decoupled tasks as part of a build within the swarm using one-time-use docker containers (think serverless docker like AWS Lambda).
+The basic idea of Swarm CI is to leverage Docker Swarm to run builds and tests within containers in an easy, distributed, parallel and fast way.

 ## Getting Started